Ru

 Final Test: After a PCB manufacturing is finished, it must pass a series of electrical tests, including flying probe and functional tests.
 These tests check for all shorts, open circuits, and overall electrical performance.
 If there are any defects on the board, the entire circuit system may fail.
 Therefore, testing is a key step to ensure the quality of the product.

-Multilayer PCBs are more complex than single-layer PCBs as they contain additional copper and insulating layers.
-The manufacturing process of a multilayer PCB is similar to that of a single layer, but the following steps are added:
+Multilayer PCB manufacturing is more complex than single-layer PCB production as they contain additional copper and insulating layers.
+The multilayer PCB manufacturing process is similar to that of a single layer, but the following steps are added:

 • Layer Alignment and Stacking: When making a multilayer PCB, each layer of the circuit is ensured by an interlayer alignment device.
 Optical alignment systems are often used to ensure that all layers remain consistent after stacking.
 These layers are then pressed together using a laminator, which uses high temperature and high pressure to make the layers firmly bonded while ensuring electrical performance.